Are My Assets Safe?

 As mentioned above, our investment offerings are very transparent and diversified.
 We utilize mutual funds that are easily verified and vetted – and are tracked and reported in a wide range of mediums.
 We do not recommend that our clients invest in “black boxes” or exotic schemes that cannot be easily explained or supported.
 It has been reported that Stanford Financial Group invested in certificates of deposit issued by a related offshore bank.
 All Trust Company of the South investments are “arm’s length” transactions with independent mutual fund companies or investment managers.
 We do not engage in related party transactions.

-We use InnoTrust, the trust accounting and reporting system designed and maintained by Innovest Systems, LLC.
+We use InnoTrust, the trust accounting and reporting system designed and maintained by SS&C Innovest.
 It serves trust companies, trust and custody departments of banks, wealth management firms, and private banks.
 Innovest Systems, LLC was founded in 1974 and is based in New York.
+Innovest merged with SS&C Technologies Holdings, Inc. in 2020.
 We have representatives on the users group that provides ongoing feedback and suggestions for further enhancements to the InnoTrust system.
 This system has its own comprehensive internal controls and reconciliations that are performed with the range of activities and operations allowed by the system.
-In addition, an annual SOC Type 2 audit is performed on the system and we receive and review the results of this audit.
-The SOC report also addresses the security of the data.
+In addition, an annual SOC 2 audit is performed on the system and we receive and review the results of this audit.
+The SOC 2 report also addresses the security of the data.

-Beyond the daily back-up of our data on the InnoTrust system, the data also resides with the system provider, Innovest Systems, so there is an independent source for detailed client account information should some catastrophe strike our facilities or people.
+Beyond the daily back-up of our data on the InnoTrust system, the data also resides with the system provider, SS&C Innovest, so there is an independent source for detailed client account information should a catastrophe strike our facilities or people.

 Client accounts are reconciled daily with the custodial accounts of Trust Company of the South at US Bank and Matrix.
 These reconciliations are monitored daily by our internal operations team.
 Any exceptions, though rare, are investigated and addressed promptly.